sbtah/shipmodels-django-site/README.md

 - Admin can create, update, delete galleries for images.
 - Galleries with related images are displayed in Gallery section.
 - Galleries are limited to 9 pictures.
-- Images are scaling down and resize files used for Image object.
+- Image object is scaling down and resize files used for images.
 - Admin user can add and create banners in About Us page.
 - Banners also scale down and resize uploaded image files.
 - Customer can place an order for a model.